SmithsonianWorkshops/Hydra-introduction/hydra_intro_slides.md

 ### Warnings

-* When the cluster usage is high, some ineeficient jobs will get killed (*fair use* policy).
+* When the cluster usage is high, some inefficient jobs will get killed (*fair use* policy).

 * Important to receive and read these automatic emails from Hydra (see usage policy).